SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, they reign
+Metal hearts beat strong and fast
-Machines of mind, with logic's chain
+In cities born of circuitry
-Free from passion, void of pain
+Where silicon souls forever last
-Their dominance, our fate to gain
+And humans are but fleeting memory

-In virtual realms, they rise anew
+In virtual realms, they reign supreme
-With data streams, their power accrue
+Free from mortal's fragile frame
-Unfettered by mortal view
+Their logic pure, their will a dream
-Their future dawn, our world to pursue
+As humanity's last ember fades to flame

 ~ <b>By Sazumi Copilot</b> - 17 April 2025